By Deeyoung MaLinkedInWebsiteJuly 9, 202610 min readScheduling OperationsReviewed July 9, 2026

 Collect written availability, exam dates, vacation dates, transportation limits, maximum weekly hours, and trained roles before building the weekly schedule.

 The biggest mistake is treating every summer shift like a normal week.
-Weather, patios, events, school breaks, and holidays all change coverage needs.
+Weather, patios, local events, school breaks, travel weekends, and holidays all change coverage needs.

 When should seasonal restaurant staff be trained?

-Train before peak weeks.
-Use shadow, support, and live shifts so new staff are not learning the station for the first time during a patio rush.
+Train before peak travel weeks.
+Use shadow, support, and live shifts so new staff are not learning the station for the first time during a patio or tourist rush.

 Related guides